The Importance of Quality Control in Medical Writing

 • Is the claim supported by the source?
 (Is it fully accurate?)

-• Does any data in the claim match the source?
+• Do any data in the claim match the source?

-First of all, don’t panic!
-You can use your QC checklist to do a thorough final review yourself before sending the document to your reviewers.
-Remember, this is a tool to help you ensure that your project’s content, style, and format are of the highest quality.
+No need to panic!
+You can use your Medical Editing Checklist to do a thorough final review yourself before sending the document to your reviewers.
+This tool ensures that your project’s content, style, and format are up to par.
 It’s okay to do your best with the resources available to you.

 Comprehensive Guide to Medical Editing